nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Note:**
 - _At least one_ of the optional fields must be provided. `lookup` alone is not allowed. <br>
-- This command will not check for field validation. e.g. `lookup c/class 11` is allowed even though `class 11` is not a valid class number.
+- The command does not perform field validation. e.g. `lookup c/class 11` is allowed even though `class 11` is not a valid class number.

 </box>